Didipaldidi/GroceryStoreManagementSystem/README.md

 # GroceryStoreManagementSystem
+The purpose of this project is to create an application where a store owner can manage it's inventory for their store.
+Some of the features in this project are:
+**Product**
+User can add new product, update it's price and inventory as well as view all existing products **Supplier**
+User can add new supplier for their store, search and remove a supplier **Purchase**
+User can place new order to restock their inventory, view all orders, mark existing order if they have been received or cancellled
 ## How to get Started
 - For this project, you'll need to add mysql.h as an additional library directories
 - You will also need to install and set up MySQL on your machine
+- And for testing purposes, GoogleTest

+## Project Structure
+This project has 3 Classes each has it's own .cpp and .h file:
+- Product
+- Supplier
+- Purchase

+The **test.cpp** contain the test cases for this project, to run it just uncomment the codes in that file

 ## Setting up MySQL table
 - DataBase Name : store